Sign Up for TuscALERT

 Preliminary Damage Assessments (PDA) are performed in the impacted municipalities or county to evaluate the extent of the damages.
 As a result of the PDAs, damaged areas in the municipalities or county may be designated immediately in the disaster declaration, and some may be added later, due to ongoing evaluations of the damages.
 Representatives from Tuscaloosa County Emergency Management Agency (TCEMA), Alabama Emergency Management Agency (AEMA), and the Federal Emergency Management Agency (FEMA) conduct joint PDAs and share the information.

-The governor’s request for a major disaster declaration is made through the FEMA Regional Office, utilizing data from the PDA to project cost estimates, and provide information on the extent of damages and assistance required.
+The governor’s request for a major disaster declaration is made through the FEMA Regional Office, utilizing data from the PDAs to project cost estimates, and provide information on the extent of damages and assistance required.
 The PDAs determine the need for a Public or Individual Assistance declaration, if the damages and thresholds are met.
 Ultimately, the President makes a Presidential determination on the declaration.